How to choose a memory care facility — the questions that matter most

 Your parent might also struggle.
 They might always be angry that they're there.
 They might always seem confused and distressed.
 They might always cry about wanting to go home.
 You can't fix that by bringing them home because home doesn't exist anymore in their memory or their understanding.
 They're going to be sad and confused either way.
 At least in memory care, someone's trained to manage that and you can actually live your own life rather than drowning in it.

 The new normal is that your parent is somewhere safe and you're not managing their daily care.
 The new normal is that you're visiting and loving them and also letting go of control.
-The new normal is you grieving while you're also making sure staff treats them well.
+The new normal is you grieving while also making sure staff treats them well.
 The new normal is hard, but it's also, in some ways, more livable than what came before.